 Finally, all aspects of animal care are evaluated by regulatory organizations unaffiliated with the University, including the United States Department of Agriculture (USDA), the National Institutes of Health’s Office of Laboratory Animal Welfare (OLAW), and the Association for the Assessment and Accreditation of Laboratory Animal Care, International (AAALAC), an independent accrediting agency.
 Collectively, these groups and the University make certain that our stewardship responsibilities to animals used in research, teaching, or outreach are fulfilled.

-For more detailed information on animal care, read “Animal Care and Use Program Definition,” published in the journal Lab Animal by Eric Sandgren, director of UW–Madison’s Research Animal Resources Center.
+For more detailed information on animal care, read “Animal Care and Use Program Definition,” published in the journal Lab Animal by Eric Sandgren, former director of UW–Madison’s Research Animal Resources Center.